PIVX-Project/PIVX-Doc-Website-Content/01.getting-started/01.glossary/article.md

         - 'The PIVX Team'
 ---

+There are many terms used when talking about blockchains and crypto-currencies.
+There are also many terms unique to PIVX.

-### Glossary of the main PIVX terms and definitions
+### Proof of Stake

-**Proof of Stake:** The Proof of Stake (PoS) concept states that a person can mine or validate block transactions according to how many coins they hold.
+The Proof of Stake (PoS) concept states that a person can mine or validate block transactions according to how many coins they hold.
 This means that the more coins owned by a miner, the more mining power they have (by opposition to Proof-Of-Work, where the mining power of an actor is linked to his computing power).
 More details on https://pivx.org/proof-of-stake.

+### Staking
-**Staking:** The mechanism by which miners (called stakers) are rewarded for adding new blocks to the PIVX Proof-Of-Stake blockchain.
+The mechanism by which miners (called stakers) are rewarded for adding new blocks to the PIVX Proof-Of-Stake blockchain.

+### Cold Staking
+The mechanism where Stakers delegate their PIV to a hot wallet (which can be ones own additional wallet or a third party wallet).
+This hot wallet can stake on the users behalf, but cannot access or spend the users PIV.
+Any rewards go completely to the cold-staker.

+### PIV
-**PIV:** The currency unit of PIVX.
+The currency unit of PIVX.

+### zk-SNARKS/SHIELD
-**zk-SNARKS/SHIELD:** Privacy protocol implemented on the PIVX blockchain.
-Zero-Knowledge proof (zk-SNARKS) is a cryptographic method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, without conveying (or unknowingly leaking) any information apart from one simple statement: that the statement being made is indeed true.
-PIVX uses this mechanism to create SHIELD transactions, for which details are only visible to the sender and receiver.
-More details on https://pivx.org/privacy-protocol.
+The privacy protocol implemented on the PIVX blockchain.
+Zero-Knowledge proofs (zk-SNARKS) is a cryptographic method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, without conveying (or unknowingly leaking) any information apart from one simple statement that the statement being made is indeed true.
+PIVX uses this mechanism to create SHIELD transactions for which details are only visible to the sender and receiver.
+Visit the [privacy protocol](https://pivx.org/privacy-protocol) page on the website to learn more.

-**zPIV:** A previous type of PIVs, at the time where PIVX was relying on the Zerocoin algorithm.
-They have now been retired and are irrecoverable since the Zerocoin algorithm was deprecated (to the benefit of zk-SNARKS/SHIELD).

-**Cold Staking:**
+### zPIV
+In the past, PIVX used the Zerocoin protocol (now depracated) for private transactions.
+This protocol has been retired in favor of zk-SNARKS/SHIELD  privacy protocol.

+### Masternode
-**Masternode:** PIVX Masternodes are special wallets that, in exchange of the locking-up of a 10'000 PIV collateral, provide a second level of governance on the network, with functionalities such as voting on the Treasury Budget.
+PIVX Masternodes are special wallets that, in exchange of locking up 10,000 PIV collateral, provide a second level of governance on the network with functionalities such as voting on the Treasury Budget.

+### Treasury Budget
-**Treasury Budget:** A monthly budget of 43'200 PIV that are allocated to community-submitted projects that are then voted upon by the PIVX masternode owners.
+A monthly budget of PIVs that may be allocated to community submitted proposals.
+The proposals are voted upon by PIVX masternode owners.